datalad-handbook/book/docs/usecases/HCP_dataset.rst

    :command:`datalad copy-file` requires DataLad version ``0.13.0`` or higher.

-.. findoutmore:: How to create subsampled datasets
+.. findoutmore:: How to create subsampled datasets with datalad copy-file

    For a structural connectivity subset of the HCP dataset, only eleven files per subject are relevant::